wh-alice/mig_visualstudio/vs/code-quality/walkthrough--using-a-configuration-file-to-define-a-data-source.md

 ---
-title: "Walkthrough: Using a Configuration File to Define a Data Source | hehe" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "Walkthrough: Using a Configuration File to Define a Data Source" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"